 Figure 5-2: VoD Ordering and Delivery

-The AO will be in control of the VoD order flow by implementation of a VSP (VoD Services Proxy) that acts as an intermediate between the AO STB`s and the VoD delivery platform and network.
+The AO will be in control of the VoD order flow by implementation of a VSP (VoD Services Proxy) that acts as an intermediate between the AO STB`s and the Wyre VoD delivery platform and network.
 It will also allow the AO CRM to stay in control of sessions and do essential functions like subscriber authentication, accounting and billing.

-The CSP-AO platform is the main interface towards the AO VSP.
-It acts as a proxy allowing the AO application to have control over the network resources involved in the delivery of VoD and to allow making resource reservations for playing streams and get the connection parameters of the particular streaming server that will perform the play out to the STB.
+The Wyre CSP-AO platform is the main interface towards the AO VSP.
+It acts as a proxy allowing the AO application to have control over the Wyre network resources involved in the delivery of VoD and to allow making resource reservations for playing streams and get the connection parameters of the particular streaming server that will perform the play out to the STB.

 Details about the interface are documented in Appendix A – <AO VoD interfaces>.